oracle/docker-images/OracleDatabase/SingleInstance/README.md

 For post-setup scripts just mount the volume `/opt/oracle/scripts/setup` or extend the image to include scripts in this directory.
 For post-startup scripts just mount the volume `/opt/oracle/scripts/startup` or extend the image to include scripts in this directory.
 Both of those locations are also represented under the symbolic link `/docker-entrypoint-initdb.d`.
 This is done to provide synergy with other database Docker images.
-The user is free to decide whether he wants to put his setup and startup scripts under `/opt/oracle/scripts` or `/docker-entrypoint-initdb.d`.
+The user is free to decide whether to put the setup and startup scripts under `/opt/oracle/scripts` or `/docker-entrypoint-initdb.d`.

 After the database is setup and/or started the scripts in those folders will be executed against the database in the container.